-Environmental careers involve addressing some of the most critical issues facing the planet today.
+Learn to help solve some of the most critical issues that are facing the planet today.

 The world is in crisis.
 Major problems such as resource depletion, loss of biodiversity and pollution are pushing the environment towards its limit.

 Meanwhile, the population is growing and changing rapidly, with the prospect of reaching 10 billion by 2050, which will put still more pressure on our precious natural resources.